Anran-He/PythonNotes/RealLifeIssues.md

 pair_string = '<br>'.join(f'{item1} {item2}' for item1,item2 in zip(list_1,list2))
 ```

+<p id = "11"></p>

 # 11. formula array
 When using xlwings to manipulate excel, I found that inserting formula with multiple sheet names always caused error. "@" would be automatically added in front of sheet names.
 ![Alt text](image-12.png)

 The codes are: